Wizkiller96/WizBot/docs/Commands List.md

-You can support the project on paypal: <https://paypal.me/Wizkiller96Network> or from the website: <https://wizkiller96network.com/donate.html>
+You can support the project on patreon: <https://patreon.com/wiznet> or paypal: <https://paypal.me/Wizkiller96Network>

 ##Table of contents
 - [Help](#help)